active-logic/activelogic-cs/Doc/FAQ.md

 ## What is the difference between Active Logic's logger/debugger and Prolog?

 [Prolog](https://github.com/active-logic/prolog) is a general purpose, automated logger for C# and Unity.
-As such it relies on Mono.Cecil, and has dependencies on Unity's build system.
+This tool depends on Mono.Cecil, and Unity's build system.
 Prolog visualizes function calls chronologically, either globally, or on a game object basis.
+As such its usefulness goes well beyond the Active Logic library.

 ![Prolog output](Images/prologOutput.png)

-In contrast the integrated logger/debugger requires annotating your code.
-This approach means that it is less reliant on details of the build system, or external libraries.
-The integrated logger also lets you visualize behavior trees as hierarchies of tasks and subtasks.
+The integrated logger/debugger relies on explicit annotations in your code.
+As such it does not have any dependencies; tree view visualizes AIs and controllers as hierarchies of tasks and subtasks.
+Currently, tree view generates output that is more suitable for analyzing behavior trees and supports breakpoints.

 ![Active Logic logger output](Images/activeLogicTreeView.png)

-In the near future, Prolog will support debugging (breakpoints, stepper, visual history) features similar to the integrated logger.
-Depending on demand and community support, hierarchic views (stack-trees) may also be provided (hopefully, early 2020).

-Eventually, I expect that most Unity developers will prefer Prolog over the integrated logging/debugging feature.

-I developed these tools because I believe that providing dedicated feedback is integral to the workflow when working with behavior trees; in the forseeable future there is no plan to deprecate either.

-## What are `GigLogging.cs` and the Active Console?

-GigLogging and the Active Console provide support for a logging method which later proved redundant with and lesser than, Prolog.
-This will be removed from a future release.
+The AL debugger has more features which aren't available in prolog just yet:

+- Crosses game object boundaries; if you have squad AIs or other coordinated behaviors, tree view provides a unified view.
+- Breakpoints
+- Custom annotations

 ## What are plans for future development?